1wheel/roadtolarissa/source/_posts/2014-01-15-synth-scales.markdown

 <svg id='synth'></svg>
 <div id='synthSliders'></div>

 *Click to add a note; requires firefox or chrome.
-Remake of [my remake](http://www.roadtolarissa.com/synth-scales/) of [tonematrix](http://tonematrix.audiotool.com/).*
+Remake of [Jack Vishneski's](http://umn.academia.edu/JackVishneski) and my [remake](http://www.roadtolarissa.com/synth-scales/) of [tonematrix](http://tonematrix.audiotool.com/).*

 Polar coordinates are pretty cool for displaying looping music!
 The music actually loops and larger boxes produce lower pitches, just like they do in real life.
 Other, smaller improvements:

 - Log scaled sliders allow for finer control of large and small values.
 Going up or down an octave sounds like the same distance to our ears, but on a linear scale 220 Hz is four times closer to 440 Hz than 880 Hz.
-With bigger ranges, more and more of the smaller interesting values cluster together on a linear slider.
+With bigger ranges, most of the smaller interesting values cluster together on a linear slider.
 - Double and triple clicking produce replaces the default square waveform with saw and triangle waveforms.
 And adds more color!
 - I've lowered the gain.
 Previously playing more than two notes would create an awful screech; not maxing out the sound card avoids this problem.
 - [Cleaner code.](https://github.com/1wheel/roadtolarissa/blob/master/source/javascripts/posts/synthScale.js) After over a year of d3 and javascript, I think I'm really starting get a handle on writing clearly and idiomatically.
 Bit too much post here, but it is amazing what 150 lines can do when built on top of the right abstractions.